nikhil296/Git/git_internal.md

       that change.
     - even if we delete any files or folder in git repo, the objects in ".git" is not deleted cuz, we can anytime rollback to the previous change/version with this feature.
+    - git is the quintessential real life example of software that uses data structures like {Hashin, trees, Linked list, etc}

 ### How git handles files
 <details>